Mount Savage Locomotive Works: New build

-Initially, the Winans Camels and other early locomotives were extensively rebuilt, and much hands-on experience was gained during the period from 1866–1888.
+Initially, the Winans Camels and other early locomotives were extensively rebuilt, and much hands-on experience was gained during the period from 1866 to 1888.
 The first recorded engine 'build' was a 0-10-0 unit in 1868.
 This could have been a modification to a Winans Camel.
 By the 1880s, the shops that Millholland had set up apparently had built quite an extensive operation, able to offer custom built locomotives for sale in addition to meeting the requirements of the parent C&P.

 The period beginning in 1883 was an exciting one for heavy manufacturing in Mount Savage.
 A locomotive catalog was issued for the Works by their agent, Thomas B. Inness & Co. of Broadway, New York.
 The catalog listed five types of engines for sale, and their specifications.
 Evidence was that the catalog was successful, and numerous sales to other roads resulted.
 This helped finance production for the home road, spurred development, and helped employment.
 Narrow gauge engines proved so popular a product that the works installed a third rail up the main line from Mount Savage for customer acceptance testing.

 Engine production was active between 1885 and 1917.
 Engines were produced for other roads as well.
 The production figures for 1882 list 19 passenger and freight engines outshopped, with 16 more in 1883.

 One particularly good customer was T. H. Paul & Sons of Frostburg.
 A former C&P master mechanic himself (1854–1855), Paul established shops in Cumberland and Frostburg.
 He built mine engines and smaller narrow gauge locomotives at his shops, but contracted with Mount Savage for his larger orders.
 His Frostburg works were located near the existing C&P Passenger station, and some of the buildings still stand in 1999.